buitrucphuong/AdvancedWeb/README.md

 Admin account: username: admin, password: 111111

-Deparment Account: username: khoacntt, 111111
+Deparment Account: username: khoacntt, password: 111111

 In the project directory, you can run: